geodes-sms/relis/README.md

 	- git pull origin develop
 	- git checkout -b feature-taskNumber
 2. Add your code :add all changes needed in your feature branch
-3. Create a pull request(PR) to the branch develop: when the code is ready to be merged create a pull request to the branch develop.
+3. Create a pull request(PR) to the branch develop: when the code is ready to be merged, create a pull request to the branch develop.
 To avoid conficts while merging the code, make sure to pull the last version of develop  in the feature branch before creating an PR.
-4. Repeate steps 1 to 3 for each new task.
+4. Repeat steps 1 to 3 for each new task.

 ###Deployment process:
-1. Merge develop to master : when the code is ready to be fully tested the code is merged to master
+1. Merge develop to master: when the code is ready to be fully tested the code is merged to master
 2. Deploy the branch master on a test server and proceed with testing,
-3. Deploy in production : merge the master branch in prod branch and pull the changes on the production server.
+3. Deploy in production: merge the master branch in prod and pull the changes on the production server.

 # Distribution